FemiObadimu/cynolight-blog/README.md

 # React Cyno Application with backend response for a contact page

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) in conjunction with react-Bootstrap core Library

-## Available Scripts
+## coming soon

 In the project directory, you can run: